ribeiroAllison/peso-especifico/README.md

 ```

-## Tecnologies and concetps used:
+## Tecnologies and concepts used:

 ### **JavaScript:**

-Used mainly for backend calculations.
+Used mainly for back-end calculations.

 >*Main concepts used:*